 painful areas.
 Another use would be to give young boys the blood of the turtle to drink.

+The blood is medicinal also.
+When a young boy is emaciated, he was given it and he would expand.
 To prepare the turtle for cooking; first a cut is made at the base of the throat and all the

 entrails and eggs are pulled out through this incision.
 The eggs are a particular delicacy.